ayodelezeke/Amazon-Product-Review-Analysis-DSA-Capstone-Project-/README.md

 The data contained within the dataset was scraped from Amazon pages

 ### Data Cleaning and Preparation
-In the phase of the Data cleaning and preparation, we perform the following actions through the Power Query Editor:
+In the phase of the Data cleaning and preparation, the following actions were performed through the Power Query Editor:
   1. Data loading and inspection
   2. Removal of duplicates
   3. Handling missing variables